Skip to content ↓

 Support

 • Pupil voice session with a SEND mentor.
-This session is to identify the pupil’s thoughts and views so we can plan reasonable adjustments and additional support (with communication boards for those who struggle to interact verbally).
+This session is to identify the pupil’s thoughts and views about school so we can plan reasonable adjustments and additional support (with communication boards for those who struggle to interact verbally).

 • Meet and Greet to support transition from home to school.

-• A quiet, supervised place at break and lunch times and lunch time support (e.g. to access the dining room).
+• A quiet, supervised place at break and lunch times and lunch-time support (e.g. to access the dining room).

 • In class adult support to identify environmental issues and to support learning needs.